Wild About Wolves research project

 A typical trail camera used to capture images of wildlife passing by

-To better understand the movements of wolves and their prey, Parks Canada is installing a network of wildlife cameras in and around Pacific Rim National Park Reserve.
-Parks Canada will use these findings to help make strategic decisions around reducing conflict between visitors and wolves.
+To better understand the movements of wolves and their prey, Parks Canada installed a network of wildlife cameras in and around Pacific Rim National Park Reserve.
+Parks Canada used these findings to help make strategic decisions around reducing conflict between visitors and wolves.

 See a gallery of wolf images captured by our trail cameras